 Pet Teeth Health-Cleaning and Extractions

+Are you looking for a Pet dentist?
 We are pleased to offer very affordable pet teeth cleaning and pet dental health care.
 The Langley Animal clinic suggests pet dental exams should ideally be every 6 months to help alert us to potential problems before they become severe.

 The Langley Animal Clinic has a team of very dedicated Veterinarians, Animal Health Technicians and Assistants that are here to support your pet’s health, including oral health care.
 Many clients are concerned about general health and are careful to keep vaccinations up to date, but may forget about the importance of their pets oral health.

 Dental health problems are common and if left untreated can progress into painful and serious systemic conditions.
 These problems can lead to dental infection that can spread to the heart, kidneys and other organs, and possibly become life threatening.
 During your exam your vet can discuss home care and diet.
-With the addition of dental health exams and pet teeth cleanings with your veterinarian we can extend your pets life in a very cost-effective way, while keeping them comfortable and pain-free.
+With the addition of dental health exams and pet teeth cleanings with your Pet dentist, we can extend your pets life in a very cost-effective way, while keeping them comfortable and pain-free.

 Pet Teeth Dental Health Care Exam